Learning for Growth - Curriculum

 TECHNOLOGY - Technology provides support for learning and is used purposefully and creatively.

-LANGUAGES OTHER THAN ENGLISH - Mandarin
+LANGUAGES OTHER THAN ENGLISH - Mandarin is taught in our LOTE program.

 CLUBS - We provide additional clubs: chess, sports, technology/coding, running club and Breakfast Club.